 In each of our regular New Bulletins the Chairman, Nigel Hancock, writes his observations on Cricket Society matters.
 You can read the latest edition below.

-July/August 2021 - the Chair's Cricket Diary
+October 2021 - the Chair's Cricket Diary

 31 August.
 The ‘phone rang during my walk to our first ‘day at the cricket’ since 2019.
 “Listen carefully.
 I’ve missed my train connection and won’t be at Grace Road much before play starts.
 Please put aside two bacon rolls for me.”
 On a cold day about 20 of us enjoyed renewing acquaintances, meeting new cricketing friends, watching some Championship cricket from excellent vantage points outside and inside a comfortable double hospitality box, and partaking of the good food and drink provided.
 Covid protocols trumped plans for Leicestershire Coach Paul Nixon and evergreen Darren Stephens, players for both counties on show, to address us but a good time was had by all.
 The day’s play?
 Well, Kent may just have edged it and moved towards their first four day win of the season.
 And, yes, the bacon rolls were kept warm for Kent Committee man and former Cricket Society Chairman Derek Barnard.

 We decided to postpone the second day at the cricket, England Women v New Zealand Women planned for Worcester on 19 July, because of the short time left to finalise arrangements and promote it after terms had been agreed with Worcestershire.
 A women’s match will be prominent in our plans for 2022 and, as with other of our future events, it will be possible to book your place directly via our new website once launched.
 Meanwhile, our Awards Lunch 2021 at The Oval on 29 October will reflect our move towards awards gender parity with both Alice Capsey and Enid Bakewell – women cricketers of today and yesteryear – expected to be there to receive awards.